PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and cleanup/pruning behavior are unchanged.
 A zero counter remains insufficient to infer absence of mutation.
 No GraphIndex construction, mutation, pruning, call order, argument, dependency, public API, or TensorFlow boundary changed.

+`optimize_fold_mul_add_mul_affine_chains()` exposes the fixed one-key result `optimized_fold_mul_add_mul_affine_chains` from an indexed owner with a default 32-rewrite cap.
+The lowerer wrapper calls it twice directly.
+Terminal affine/ Concat/Split recovery independently selects the public callback with the live LayoutState and consumes that nested result in its declared mutation summary.

+Strict characterization selects
+`_layout_pass_set_1_initial_affine_chain_fold_stats` and
+`_layout_pass_set_1_post_binary_affine_chain_fold_stats` for only the two direct results.
+It freezes exact arguments, initial-attention/affine-prepost and post-binary-attention/quantized-suffix boundaries, nested terminal index and layout flag, fixed schema, and an unconsumed observation-only direct policy.